- Things To Check Before Buying A Rolex Watch

 The Key Things To Remember If You Want To Spot A Counterfeit Rolex

 We’ve given you a lot to think about so far when it comes to identifying a fake Rolex.
-For the gentleman on the fly, we’ve concisely included the key things to remember when you’re trying to spot a counterfeit Rolex.
+For the gentleman on the fly, we’ve concisely included the key things to remember when you’re trying to spot a counterfeit model.

-• Aesthetics Of The Watch - You want to keep your eyes peeled for things like poorly printed hour markers, poorly finished bracelets and serial numbers which look like they’ve been scrawled on!
-Remember, for the older models, The Rolex watches have smooth rehauts, while on the newer models, the rehaut may include the name of the collection.
+- Aesthetics Of The Watch - You want to keep your eyes peeled for things like poorly printed hour markers, poorly finished bracelets and serial numbers which look like they’ve been scrawled on!
+Remember, for the older models, The watches have smooth rehauts, while on the newer models, the rehaut may include the name of the collection.
 Don’t be alarmed if your rehaut features either, but ensure you check that it’s the right variant.

-• Watch Features Emblems And Correct Text Styles - Ensure that they feature the Rolex crown emblem at 12 o’clock.
+- Watch Features Emblems And Correct Text Styles - Ensure that they feature the crown emblem at 12 o’clock.
 Furthermore, if they come with date apertures, ensure that the numbers are clearly defined and aren’t poorly printed, alongside full date text which should be evenly spaced out and not crammed together like they are in counterfeit pieces.

 Frequently Asked Questions